-The tobacco plant is native only to the New World and despite thousands of years of usage by natives, tobacco quickly became the prize of European settlers following Columbus’ fateful “discovery” of Hispaniola in 1492.
+The tobacco plant is native only to the New World, and despite thousands of years of usage by natives, tobacco quickly became the prize of European settlers following Columbus’ fateful “discovery” of Hispaniola in 1492.
 Natives believed the tobacco plant to have innumerable medicinal properties and it was considered one of the most sacred plants in many Native American societies.
 Like many sacred Native American activities, it was only a matter of time before Europeans co-opted it and began to cultivate and sell tobacco to their Old World compatriots.
-By the early 1600s, tobacco was taking root in European nations as a very popular recreational activity, but it was not without controversy as the Scottish King James VI found the activity repulsive and chronicled in his essay A Counterblaste to Tobacco that smoking tobacco was “a custome lothsome to the eye, hatefull to the Nose, harmefull to the braine, dangerous to the Lungs, and in the blacke stinking fume thereof.”
-Interestingly enough, without centuries of scientific advancement and modern technology, even King James VI used his intuition to deduce that tobacco was bad for the lungs.
+By the early 1600s, tobacco was taking root in European nations as a prevalent recreational activity.
+But it was not without controversy as the Scottish King James VI found the activity repulsive and chronicled in his essay A Counterblaste to Tobacco.
+He stated that smoking tobacco was “a custome lothsome to the eye, hatefull to the Nose, harmefull to the braine, dangerous to the Lungs, and in the blacke stinking fume thereof.”
+Interestingly enough, without centuries of scientific advancement and modern technology, even King James VI used his intuition to deduce that tobacco was harmful to the lungs.

 Tobacco and Slavery